fedluc/qupled/docs/examples.rst

-Since these schemes can have a relatively high computational cost, in this example we limit the number of matsubara frequencies to 16, we use 16 OMP threads to speed up the calculation and we employ a segregated approach to solve the two-dimensional integrals that appear in the schemes
+Since these schemes can have a relatively high computational cost, in this example we limit the number of matsubara frequencies to 16, we use 16 OMP threads to speed up the calculation and we employ a segregated approach to solve the two-dimensional integrals that appear in the schemes.

 .. literalinclude:: ../examples/solveQuantumSchemes.py
    :language: python

 Define an initial guess
 -----------------------